Home > Blog > Thrifting at Value Village: Everything you need to know

 Value Village Change rooms

 Value Village no longer has change rooms.
-They closed them during COVID (because germs) and then unfortunately were never reopened.
-My hypothesis is that they hope you buy ill-fitting clothes and then never come back to exchange them (hypothesis based on my own personal experience of forgetting to follow through on returns).
+They shut them down during COVID (because germs) and then just… never brought them back.
+My theory?
+They hope you buy ill-fitting clothes and then never come back to exchange them.
+A theory based entirely on my own track record of forgetting to follow through on exchanges.

 Value Village return policy